Emergency Planning for Residents

 Make prior arrangements to stay with friends or relatives living in a non-evacuation area or check into a hotel located inland; or, as a last resort, use a public shelter (bus evacuation pick-up sites).
 Make sure that you take proper Miami Beach identification with you.
-You will need it to re-enter the city.
+You may need it to re-enter the city.

-- Send a list of friends’ and neighbors’ telephone numbers and copies of important papers to family members in another city.
+- Send a list of friends’ and neighbors’ numbers and copies of important papers to family members in another city.